 Voicemail

-As any close follower of English could have predicted, the two-word phrase voice mail, which was the most common spelling when the technology was new, is evolving toward the single-word voicemail—no hyphen, no space.
-The two-word and one-word spellings are neck and neck right now, but voicemail will win, and we might as well accept it.
+As any close follower of English could have predicted, the two-word phrase voice mail, which was the most common spelling when the technology was new, has evolved toward the single-word voicemail—no hyphen, no space.

 Examples